Facilities

 On the underground floor of the university building there are: a cafeteria, a stationery shop, a bookstore, an UAUIM-run plot-and-copy centre and an additional copy centre.

-The gymnasium within the university building has been recently renovated and refurnished.
-At 2 Larisa Street there is a stadium used for physical education classes; at the same location, a swimming pool is to be built.
+The gym within the university building has been recently renovated and refurnished.
+At 2 Larisa Street the University has a stadium and a swimming pool.

 The “Ion Mincu” University of Architecture and Urbanism houses the oldest and most complex specialized library in the country, founded in 1912 through donations of the first professors of the school.
 Among the first donations are the personal collections of architects and engineers such as Ion Mincu, Grigore Cerchez, Paul Smărăndescu, or Ermil Pangratti – the first rector of the school.
 Presently, the library encompasses around 200.000 publications in the fields of architecture, constructions, urbanism, design, art, history, philosophy, sociology, mathematics, and so forth.
 The library has two newly equipped reading rooms.